Shichimenchou/math4610/HW3/Problem5/matScalMul.md

 **Input:** The inputs a vector of vector of doubles, A, and the dimensions of the matrix, n and m, and the scalar

-**Output:** This routine returns a double, the trace of the matrix
+**Output:** This routine returns a matrix, the product of the matrix and the scalar

-**Usage/Example:** The following lines of code compute the trace of a matrix, and the main function tests the method
+**Usage/Example:** The following lines of code compute the produt of a matrix and a scalar, and the main function tests the method

     vector<vector<double>> A;